flyspray/flyspray.github.io/_manual/install.md

 ### Preparing for install
   * Install PHP, MySQL or PostgreSQL, and a web server (like Apache).
 The latest versions of each should work nicely.
-  * For MySQL installations, it's a good idea to install the MySQL Administrator and MySQL Query Browser.
-Both can be found here: http://dev.mysql.com/downloads/gui-tools/5.0.html
   * In the php.ini file, make sure that the extension php_mysqli.dll is uncommented.
 The tutorial neglects to include this step.
   * Grab the latest [stable release](/docs/download)
   	 * To use the development version follow [installing from Github](/manual/devel_version)